How to write a CV

-Your CV (Curriculum Vitae) and cover letter are usually the first impression that a company or organisation gets of you, so they have got to be perfect.
+Your CV (Curriculum Vitae) and cover letter are usually the first impression that a company or organisation gets of you, so you have to make it the best it can be.
 That means knowing how to make your achievements shine.

 CVs give basic information about you, your education, work experience, skills and achievements.
 Cover letters explain why you want the job and what makes you the right person for it.

 - Keep it simple.
 Print the CV in black ink on white A4 sized paper

 - Use a clear, easy to read letter font like Arial or Times New Roman

 - Start with your name and contact details at the top so that they're easy to see

 - Include your education, qualifications, relevant jobs and work experience, achievements and interests that help prove you've got the right skills for the job

 - Look carefully at the job description and emphasise the skills or experience mentioned